 to the Browser

-which indicates whether a rendering task actually needs to be
+that indicates whether a rendering task actually needs to be

 scheduled: